raspberrypi-guide/raspberrypi-guide.github.io/docs/networking/create-direct-ethernet-connection.md

 comments: true
 ---

-# Direct connection by network cable
+# Connect directly to your Raspberry Pi by network cable
 {: .no_toc }

 In some cases, one may want a more direct connection with the Raspberry Pi, such as when neither a wireless nor a wired network are available.
 Below I describe how to configure a direct computer-to-computer connection using an ethernet cable.